DxO PureRAW offers three types of photo processing:

 - A progress bar also appears in the image thumbnails.

-- The image displayed is the optimized image, and replaces the original.
+- The image displayed in the Lightbox is now the optimized image, instead of the original.

-- The name of the original is replaced by the name of the processed photo and includes the original name, _DxO_, and the extension (for example, IMG_0001_CR3_DxO_DeepPRIME.dng).
+- The name of the original is replaced by the name of the processed photo.

-- A floating window tells you that processing is complete, and asks you if you want to export your processed photos to an external program, to see the results in PureRAW, or to open the Images folder in a system window (Finder on Mac or File Explorer on PC).
+- A floating window tells you that processing is complete and asks if you would like to: export your processed photos to an external program; see the results in DxO PureRAW 3; or open the Images folder in a system window (Finder on Mac or File Explorer on PC).
 If you don’t want to see the images immediately, click on X in the upper-left corner of the window.

 Please note:

-- If you opted for the linear DNG format, the volume of generated files can be multiplied by a factor of 2 or even 3 compared to the original RAW file.
+- If you opted for Linear DNG format, the size of generated files may increase by a factor of 2 or even 3 compared to the original RAW file.

-- In the processing options window, click on the “?” to learn more about the RAW editing method and formats.
+- In the processing options window, click on the “?” to learn more about the RAW processing methods and formats.

 Canceling or interrupting optimization